MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-example-storage.md

     The script will take a minute or two to complete.

-1. Open the [Azure portal](https://portal.azure.com) to verify that the resource group and storage account were created as expected.
+1. Open the [Azure portal](https://portal.azure.com) to verify that the resource group and storage account were provisioned as expected.
 You may need to select **Show hidden types** in the resource group to see a storage account provisioned from a Python script:

     ![Azure portal page for the new resource group, showing the storage account](media/azure-sdk-example-storage/portal-show-hidden-types.png)